Trains & TGV, Lyon

-The German and French railways have announced that starting March 23, 2012 there will be a direct high-speed train connection (only once a day at first, but still) from Frankfurt am Main via Mannheim, Karlsruhe and Strasbourg to Lyon, and then on to Avignon, Aix-en-Provence and Marseille, all without changing trains.
+In March 2012 the German and French railways began running a direct high-speed train connection (only once a day at first, but still) from Frankfurt am Main via Mannheim, Karlsruhe and Strasbourg to Lyon, and then on to Avignon, Aix-en-Provence and Marseille, all without changing trains.

-This promises to be a great improvement over the current situation.
-On my latest trip from Frankfurt to Lyon I went by way of Switzerland, changing trains twice each way.
-At present it is somewhat faster, but more expensive, to take existing high-speed trains on a huge detour, changing trains in Brussels (which is way out of the way) and/or Paris (which means not only changing trains but also changing stations).
+This is a great improvement over the previous situation.
+On a previous trip from Frankfurt to Lyon I went by way of Switzerland, changing trains twice each way.
+At that time it was somewhat faster, but more expensive, to take high-speed trains on a huge detour, changing trains in Brussels (which is way out of the way) and/or Paris (which means not only changing trains but also changing stations).

-For the new direction connection from Frankfurt to Lyon and Marseille they originally intended to use a new version of the German ICE (InterCityExpress) trains, but this new version had (surprise!) serious technical difficulties, as the German ICE trains tend to have, so the current plan is that service will be provided by a new double-decker version of the French TGV (“Train of Great Speed”).
+For the new direct connection from Frankfurt to Lyon and Marseille they originally intended to use a new version of the German ICE (InterCityExpress) trains, but this new version had (surprise!) serious technical difficulties, as the German ICE trains tend to have, so currently the service is provided by a new double-decker version of the French TGV (“Train of Great Speed”).

-The new southbound train will leave Frankfurt each afternoon at 14:01, arriving Marseille at 21:46.
-The northbound train will leave Marseille at 8:14, reaching Frankfurt at 15:58.
+The new southbound train leaves Frankfurt each afternoon at 14:01, arriving Marseille at 21:46.
+The northbound train leaves Marseille at 8:14, reaching Frankfurt at 15:58.